Cachexia: Nutrition

 Cachexia can increase metabolism and suppress appetite, worsening the present muscle loss.
 Studies show that high-calorie, protein-rich diets may help stabilize weight, though they do not necessarily improve muscle mass.
-Current recommendations include 1.5g/kg/day of protein, making up 15-20% of daily calories.
+Recommendations include 1.5g/kg/day of protein, making up 15-20% of daily calories.
 However, feeding tubes (enteral nutrition) should not be used routinely.

 Medications

 Some medications, such as glucocorticoids, cannabinoids, and progestins were initially used in treating cachexia and aim to increase appetite.
 Progestins showed promise initially, but they do not stop muscle wasting and may cause fluid retention, fat gain, and other side effects.

 Ghrelin agonists, such as anamorelin are commonly used in cancer treatment to boost appetite, increase weight, and increase muscle mass.
 However, its use and effectiveness in cachexia is not well studied.

 Selective androgen receptor modulators (SARMs) such as enobosarm show promise in increasing physical performance and muscle mass, but more studies are needed to confirm their effectiveness in cachexia.

 The use of anti-inflammatory medications have been investigated.
 Thalidomide, an anti-inflammatory agent, has shown promise in preventing weight loss, but the use of this medication in cachexia is not widely accepted.
 However, other TNF inhibitors have not shown the same promising results.
 NSAIDs such as celecoxib and ibuprofen showed some early benefits, but side effects (renal injury, GI bleeding) limit their use.

 Anti-nausea drugs such as 5-HT_{3} antagonists are also commonly used if nausea is a prominent symptom.

 Anabolic steroids like oxandrolone may help but are only recommended for short term use due to side effects including liver toxicity.